Eric51284/Diigo-Management/readme.md

   - Use diigo_processing.ipynb to specify file paths and run the program

 ## For New Articles Only
- - run just the last 2 cells in diigo_processing.ipynb
+ - run just the cells 9 and 10 in diigo_processing.ipynb
    - to set input and output file paths
      - input path is .docx file containing export from diigo outliner with only new files included
      - output path is .xlsx file that will contain fetched dates, along with article titles and links